swilliamson7/chaos_predictions/README.md

 ```

 This will return a plot of integration time versus $\sigma$.
 The adjoint method is currently only setup to find $\sigma$, will be updated soon.

-# Lorenz model

-We ran two types of experiments with the Lorenz model thus far.
-The first was simple: we generated multiple trajectories of the Lorenz model with slightly varying $\sigma$ values, gave as input to a machine learning model sparse noisy observations from these timeseries, and attempted to predict what $\sigma$ value was used to create them.
-The predicted $\sigma$ value was found in one of two ways, either via the adjoint method (adjoint_experiment.jl) or with machine learning.

-The adjoint method (understandbly) fails at predicting the parameter when we integrate the model for a long time.
-On the other hand, machine learning predicts the parameter reliably, at least under the specifics of our experiments (relatively low noise, integrated for 500 steps, etc.) There are plenty of other options to play around with to see how consistently the method performs, and we've only really scratched the surface.

 # Barotropic gyre model